x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/create-outlook-web-app-mailbox-policy.md

       - _Tasks_: if enabled, users can use Tasks in Outlook on the web.
       - _Reminders and notifications_: if enabled, users will receive new email notifications and task and calendar reminders.

-   - Select how users can view and access attachments from public or private computers.
+   - Select how users can view and access attachments from public or private computers.<br>
      **Public or shared computer**:
-      - _Direct file access_: if enabled, users will be able to open attachments by selecting them and then selecting Open.
+      - _Direct file access_: if enabled, users will be able to open attachments by selecting them and then selecting Open.<br>
      **Private computer or OWA for Devices**:
       - _Direct file access_: if enabled, users will be able to open attachments by selecting them and then selecting Open.